What is PLI Scheme?

 We at present are looking to accomplish a 5 trillion dollar economy by 2025 and to do so we need huge investment so effective implementation of this scheme can bring us to a fruitful result.

-With the Production linked incentive scheme can act as an opportunity by which we can grab the place of strategic importance in the world.
+With the Production linked incentive scheme can act as an opportunity by which we can grab a place of strategic importance in the world.
 Every country is eyeing China for the virus they spread, manufacturers are moving out of China and this is the right time to attract them so that we can be the factory of the world.
 We are all aware that the opportunity knocks at the door but only once and this is our time to grab it.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.